The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It by Michael E. Gerber is a small business book published in 1995.

 - Entrepreneur

-- Visionary / Innovator
+- Visionary and innovator

-- Thrives on change
+- Focused on the future and change

-- Craves control
+- Sees opportunities, craves control

 - Manager

-- Pragmatic / Orderly
+- Pragmatic and orderly

-- Lives in the past
+- Focused on the past and stability

-- Craves order
+- Sees problems, craves order

 - Technician

-- Craves control over workflow
+- Believes in “doing it yourself,” craves control over workflow

 - Infancy

-- More success = more work
+- More success = more personal workload

 Beyond The Comfort Zone